JoshuaJFogg/slate/source/includes/_external-providers.md

 --------- | ------- | ------- |
 `availableProviders` | array[object] |
-`availableProviders` > `providerName` | string | The name of the external provider `availableProviders` > `accountLinked` | boolean | An indication as to whether the account has been linked to this provider
+`availableProviders` > `providerName` | string | The name of the external provider `availableProviders` > `accountLinked` | Bool | An indication as to whether the account has been linked to this provider

 ## Authenticate via Facebook